-- Lord God, Your only Son came in the flesh to bear our sin and be our Savior.
-Protect us from all false teaching that we may always confess Christ to be our only true God and remain faithful to Him. - C Amen. - L Almighty God, send Your holy angels to watch over all of our loved ones, especially those who live in distant places.
-Protect all who attend to our needs during this time of national emergency and pandemic.
-We ask that you would quickly grant relief according to Your will. - C Amen. - C I thank You, my heavenly Father, through Jesus Christ, Your dear Son, that You have kept me this night from all harm and danger; and I pray that You would keep me this day also from sin and every evil, that all my doings and life may please You.
+Lord God, Your only Son came in the flesh to bear our sin and be our Savior.
+Protect us from all false teachings so that we may always confess Christ to be our only true God and remain faithful to Him.

+- L Savior of all people, in the water of Baptism You welcome sinners into Your kingdom and give them life.
+Grant that we would always honor this wonderful gift, and let nothing prevent people from receiving it. - C Amen. - L O God of peace, during this time of war in the ancient land of Jesus' birth and in Ukraine, we pray that You would grant a swift end to the conflict and lasting peace, that right and justice would prevail, and that You would grant Your mighty hand of protection to the innocent and helpless. - C Amen. - L Visit us in Your compassion, O Lord.
+Deliver the sick from their infirmity, the troubled from their afflictions, the grieving from their sorrow, and the dying from their fear.
+May all who cry to You receive grace according to Your will.
+Help each of us to bear our crosses with patience and grace. - C Amen. - L Holy Father, You are gracious and merciful, slow to anger and abounding in steadfast love.
+Hear and answer our prayers for the sake of Jesus Christ for You live and reign with Him and the Holy Spirit, ever one God, now and forever. - C Amen. - C I thank You, my heavenly Father, through Jesus Christ, Your dear Son, that You have kept me this night from all harm and danger; and I pray that You would keep me this day also from sin and every evil, that all my doings and life may please You.
 For into Your hands I commend myself, my body and soul, and all things.
 Let Your holy angel be with me, that the evil foe may have no power over me.
-Amen.

-C Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done on earth as it is in heaven; give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
+Amen. - C Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done on earth as it is in heaven; give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
 For Thine is the kingdom and the power and the glory forever and ever.
-Amen.

-L Let us bless the Lord.

-C Thanks be to God.

-L The Lord bless us, defend us from all evil, and bring us to everlasting life.
-C Amen.
+Amen. - L Let us bless the Lord. - C Thanks be to God. - L The Lord bless us, defend us from all evil, and bring us to everlasting life. - C Amen.

-All Who Believe and Are Baptized Lutheran Service Book 601, Lutheran Worship 225, The Lutheran Hymnal 301
+All Who Believe and Are Baptized

+Lutheran Service Book 601, Lutheran Worship 225, The Lutheran Hymnal 301